• Skip to primary navigation

 User Account Profile Path in Windows 10

-The only way to find S-1-5 Folder that belongs to the User Profile that you want to delete is by opening each S-1-5 Folder and taking a look at ProfileImagePath Entry in the Data Column.
+Note: The only way to find the right S-1-5 Folder is by opening S-1-5 Folders one-by-one and taking a look at the User Name in Data Column of the ProfileImagePath Entry.

 As you can see in above image, the User Name is available in ‘Data’ Column for ProfileImagePath Entry.

-5. Close the Registry Editor and Restart your computer.
+4. Close the Registry Editor and Restart the computer.

-As mentioned above, Windows operating system will automatically create all the required File/Folder structure for the User Profile when you login to the User Account.
+As mentioned above, Windows operating system will automatically create all the required File/Folder structure for the User Profile, when you Login back in to the User Account.

 Sam Patwegar